Mo3he/Axis_Cam_Tailscale/README.md

 > Replace `<device_ip>`, `<username>`, and `<password>` with your device credentials.
 > Enclose your password in quotes `' '` if it contains special characters.

 ---

+## Roadmap

+### AXIS OS 13 Preparation

+AXIS OS 13 (scheduled for September 2026) introduces several breaking changes that affect all ACAP applications.
+The following items are required to maintain compatibility.
+See the full [AXIS OS 13 breaking changes](https://www.axis.com/for-developers/news/AXIS-OS-13-breaking-changes) announcement for details.

+- [ ] **Recompile for 64-bit time (Y2038)** - AXIS OS 13 switches to a 64-bit time interface.
+All ACAP apps must be recompiled against the updated SDK.
+Cameras with incompatible apps installed will roll back the OS upgrade rather than proceed.
+- [ ] **Sign the ACAP via the Axis ACAP Portal** - AXIS OS 13 removes the ability to install unsigned applications in production environments.
+The app must be submitted and signed through the official Axis ACAP Portal to remain installable.
+- [ ] **Migrate to Manifest Schema v2** - The `manifest.json` must use Manifest Schema v2, including an explicit declaration of compatible AXIS OS versions, to satisfy the new signing and compatibility requirements.
+- [ ] **Audit for executable stack usage** - Any ACAP compiled with an executable stack must be recompiled to comply with the new security restrictions in AXIS OS 13.
+- [ ] **Verify web UI works over HTTPS** - AXIS OS 13 enforces HTTPS-only connections by default.
+The bundled web UI must be tested to confirm it functions correctly under this constraint.

+---